mihirkelkar/website/index.md

 ---
 layout: default
 ---
-I am a **software developer** and a **data product manager** with a knack for working on early stage products.
+I am an **engineering leader**, **software developer** and **data product manager** with a knack for working on early stage products.
 I split my time between _Los Angeles_ and _Toronto_.

 ## Work
-I'm an **Engineering Leader** at **Thrive Market**.
+I'm an **Engineering Leader** at **Homebase** in service of the best damn data team in the world.

 I wear many hats.
 I lead a team of senior engineers to build solutions for
  * Machine learning automation
  * Big-data processing engines
- * Backend services for user personalization
+ * Backend services for personalization
- * Product search and filtering algorithms
+ * machine learned algorithms and rules-based engines.
  * Real-time stream processing

+I've launched new services, optimized mature products, developed internal tools to support growth, marketing and sales teams.
+I specialize in bootstrapping and scaling a data practice and love working on early stage products.

+Before **Homebase**, I spent 4 years building amazing data products at **Thrive Market**

+As the first big-data engineer at Thrive Market, I helped design and build data-processing and reporting tools.

- I am also the **product manager** for **Search** and **User Personalization** experiences on Thrive Market's website and mobile apps.
+I also acted as the **product manager** for **Search** and **User Personalization** experiences on Thrive Market's website and mobile apps.

-Previously, as the first data engineer at Thrive Market, I helped design and build data-processing and reporting tools.

-I've launched new services, optimized mature products, developed internal tools for analytics and data access to support Thrive Market's growing marketing and merchandizing team.
-I helped hire and mentor over 20 contributors in the data organization at Thrive Market.

 ## Interests
 I enjoy hiking, coding, craft brew and curating my Spotify playlist in my spare time.